laurci/kubernate/docs/crds.md

 ---
 layout: default
 title: Kubernetes CRDs
-nav_order: 9
+nav_order: 11
 ---

 ## Kubernetes CRDs

 Kubernate supports resources that are not defined in the Kubernetes API but specified using a custom resource definition (CRD).
-Is generates all the glue code needed to use the CRD.
+It generates all the glue code needed to use the CRD.
 The only requirement is a pointer to the CRD definition (as yaml, not as a resource in a cluster).

 You can configure the CRD generator to generate a CRD for a specific group.
 You can follow [this](/basics/kubernaterc.html#crds-generation) guide on the configuration.